jacquescorbytuech/Blog/site/content/writing/2020_best_reads.md

-Title: My Best Reads of 2020
+Title: My Favourite Books of 2020
-Slug: 2020-best-reads
+Slug: 2020-favourite-books
 Date: 2021-01-01 11:12

 2020 was a good year for reading, what with being stuck inside for the overwhelming majority of it.